-- The governing body and staff have read and will follow KCSIE 2018. - The school has a nominated governor for safeguarding.
-The nominated governor will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - The Governing Body, Headteacher and Leadership Team will ensure that the DSL is properly supported in their role.
+- The Board of Management, principal and Board of Trustees have read and will follow KCSIE 2018. - The school has a nominated trustee for safeguarding.
+The nominated trustee will ensure that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - The Board of Management, Trustee responsible for safeguarding and the Principal will ensure that the DSL is properly supported in their role.